mgm-tp/perfload-refapp/README.md

 # perfLoad Reference Application

-Reference application used in the perfLoad' demo setup.
+Reference application used in the perfLoad's demo setup.

 perfLoad is currently being open-sourced.
 Sources and documentation will be transferred to Github.
 We are hoping to finish this process